 Burnham, Kenneth E. God Comes To America.
 Boston: Lambeth Press, 1979.

 Chidester, David.
 Salvation and Suicide: An Interpretation of Jim Jones, the Peoples Temple and Jonestown.
-Bloomington: Indiana University Press, 1991.
+Bloomington: University of Indiana Press, 1991.

 Divine, Mother.
 The Peace Mission Movement.
 New York: Anno Domini Father Divine Publications, 1982.